qoherent/ria/README.md

 and with the invaluable support of
 [many independent contributors](https://github.com/qoherent/ria/network/dependencies).

-If you are doing research with RIA, please cite our project
+If you are doing research with RIA, please cite our project:

 > [1] Qoherent Inc., "Radio Intelligence Apps," 2024.
 [Online].
 Available: https://github.com/qoherent/ria